NixOS/nixpkgs/CONTRIBUTING.md

 7. Respond to review comments, potential CI failures and potential merge conflicts by updating the pull request.
    Always keep the pull request in a mergeable state.

+   This process is covered in more detail from the non-technical side in [I opened a PR, how do I get it merged?](#i-opened-a-pr-how-do-i-get-it-merged).

    The custom [OfBorg](https://github.com/NixOS/ofborg) CI system will perform various checks to help ensure code quality, whose results you can see at the bottom of the pull request.
    See [the OfBorg Readme](https://github.com/NixOS/ofborg#readme) for more details.